ripaaf/makassar3/README.md

 clone this repo

-run flutter pub get to get the depencies
+run 'flutter pub get' to get the depencies

-then run flutter run to start debungging the app
+then in the terminal run 'flutter run' to start debungging the app

-note : use emulator or a real phone to run the application
+***note : use emulator or a real phone to run the application***

 ## Simple introduction